Tip 1 - Give Your Immune System a Boost in Advance

 Tip 2 - Don’t Forget to Pack Your Essential Oils

-We never travel without our Winter Blend
+I never travel without Eve Taylor's Winter Blend

 I know you’re thinking it sounds odd to use winter blend in summer!
 But bear with me as this amazingly effective blend goes with me everywhere, especially on planes and trains.
-Our award-winning Winter Diffuser Blend from Eve Taylor is safe for the whole family, just a couple of drops on your seat or your diffuser jewellery is all you need.
+The award-winning Winter Diffuser Blend from Eve Taylor is safe for the whole family, just a couple of drops on your seat or your diffuser jewellery is all you need.
 It contains a synergistic blend of:

 - Tunisian Rosemary and minty Eucalyptus helps to clear and cool the sinuses, chest and head